 Military OneSource tax services

-Military OneSource provides year-round access to tax consultants who can help you and your family find answers to your tax questions and maximize your refund.
-Military OneSource tax consultants can help you request an extension for filing your federal income taxes and can provide assistance through the following methods:
+Military OneSource provides year-round access to trained tax and financial consultants who can help you and your family find answers to your tax questions and maximize your refund.
+Trained Military OneSource tax and financial consultants can help you request an extension for filing your federal income taxes and can provide assistance through the following methods:

 - Share information about the unique tax requirements and issues related to military personnel and their families